RescueSocial/Cases_Film_Music_Arts_Hollywood/Preliminary Historical Analysis Essays/README.md

-These two essays argue for stronger legal protections against sexual misconduct and coercion in the entertainment industry, particularly in Hollywood, by proposing a "California Coercion and Cover-Up Act."
+These two essays argue for stronger legal protections against misconduct and coercion in the entertainment industry, particularly in Hollywood, by proposing a "California Coercion and Cover-Up Act."

 ## Understanding the Human Cost